 THIS POST MAY CONTAIN COMPENSATED LINKS.
 FIND OUT MORE IN MY DISCLAIMER.

 Located in Andersonville, Georgia the Camp Sumter military prison is now known as the Andersonville National Historic Site.
 The prison camp started out as a small stockade prison to hold a maximum of 10,000 Union Army prisoners and ended up becoming the largest Confederate military prison during the Civil War.
 By the end of its 14 month existence, Andersonville POW camp held over 45,000 men in total!
 13,000 of the prisoners at Andersonville prison camp died due to horrendous prison conditions, starvation and disease.
 Knowing that my relative was one of them makes it even more emotional.
 Since then the Andersonville Civil War Prison has turned into a POW memorial to all American prisoners of war.

 Money Saving Tips:

 Visiting Andersonville Prison is super light on your pocket book as this national historic site is free.
 However, they do take donations and of course there is a gift shop you’ll want to peruse.
 Other than that it is a very cost effective day trip.

-If you are traveling far, like we were during our road trip, you’ll need to know where to stay in Andersonville.
+If you are traveling far, like we were during our road trip, you’ll need to know where to stay when you reach Andersonville.
 The best option is staying in nearby towns, like Americus.
 I recommend the historic Windsor Hotel.
 Check rates and availability.

-We were invited to stay during our trip and we just fell in love with the place.
+We were invited to stay at the Windsor during our trip and we just fell in love with the place.
 Not only was it beautiful, but it has tons of history and even some ghost stories.
-You can read our full review, HERE.
+You can read our full review of the hotel HERE.